Grandfather Mountain Trifecta

 For the past few months, I put plans into motion that would allow me to hike the Presidential Traverse.
 I booked my shuttle, took off work, and made a reservation at Lake of the Clouds hut, which is probably the most iconic of the Appalachian Mountain Club stays.
 Everything was coming into place.
 Unfortunately, the weather had other plans.
-The forecast called for heavy rain, hail, high winds, and lightning, I made the decision to postpone that hike to a later date.
-It’s a dangerous hike in severe conditions, and Mount Washington is home of the worlds worst weather and has a claim to the deadliest mountains in United States.
+The forecast called for heavy rain, hail, high winds, and lightning.
+I made the decision to postpone that hike to a later date.
+It’s a dangerous hike in severe conditions, and Mount Washington is home to the world’s worst weather and has a claim to be one of the deadliest mountains in the United States.

 It’s always good having a backup plan, and so I pivoted from the White Mountains of New Hampshire, to the Blue Ridge Mountains of North Carolina.
 Enter Grandfather Mountain, one of the most technical hikes east of the Mississippi River.